dmbarbour/glas/glas-src/language-g0/README.md

 Macro definitions support staged metaprogramming.
 The program must have static stack arity.
 A macro call will be evaluated at compile-time, taking inputs from the data stack.
 This relies on partial evaluation.
 The top data stack result must represent a valid Glas program, which is then applied.

-Compiles to 'w3:macro:GlasProgram' entry in the dictionary.
-(Does not reduce to a 'prog' definition even if the macro is equivalent to a program.)
+Compiles to 'w3:macro:prog:(do:GlasProgram, ...)' entry in the dictionary.

+*Aside:* The 'prog' header is required under 'macro' within g0.
+This is intended to simplify extension of macro types in context of other glas languages.

 ### Procedural Definitions